JetBrains/projector-client/docSrc/src/doc/docs/ij_user_guide/accessing.md

 It's vice versa: when your clipboard is changed on the server side, the client needs to apply the change on its side.

 We set the clipboard on the client side via [`window.navigator.clipboard`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/clipboard) when client is opened using HTTPS or on localhost.
-If client is opened in insecure context or doesn't support Async Clipboard API we show prompt so that you can manually copy new contents of server clipboard.
+If client is opened in insecure context or doesn't support Async Clipboard API we fall back to `document.execCommand("copy")`.
+If it also didn't work out then we show prompt so that you can manually copy new contents of server clipboard.

 We can't use ["copy" listener](https://developer.mozilla.org/en-US/docs/Web/API/Element/copy_event) because when this event is generated, we don't have a message from the server with actual clipboard data yet.
 Also, this method won't work if you click a "copy" button in your application.